kanthorlabs/kanthorq/website/docs/002-concepts/005-consumer.md

 ### Consumer

 A consumer itself store a group of tasks that are generated from events in a stream.
-If your stream `kanthorq_stream_order_update` has 999 events of topic `order.confirmed` and you have a consumer `kanthorq_consumer_registry` that subscribed to the event, you will have 999 tasks inside the consumer names `kanthorq_consumer_send_confirmed_email`
+If your stream `kanthorq_stream_order_update` has 999 events of topic `order.cancelled` and you have a consumer `kanthorq_consumer_registry` that subscribed to the event, you will have 999 tasks inside the consumer names `kanthorq_consumer_send_cancellation_email`

 So when you want to get a list of tasks for your subscriber, you need to perform two action